 Here on the croft we have a menagerie of creatures sharing the land with us.

-We have a huge flock of free range birds including chickens, ducks (including kharki campbells, muscovy and Indian runners), turkeys, geese and guinea fowl.
-Most of the birds were hatched and reared here on the croft from an initial import of ten hens and a cockerel, a few geese, five ducks and a donated drake, some rehomed ducks from neighbouring isle of Muck.
+We have a flock of free range birds including chickens, ducks turkeys and geese.
+Most of the birds were hatched and reared here on the croft from an initial import of ten hens and a cockerel, a few geese, five ducks and a donated drake.
 Our birds have complete freedom to free range and forage for food, swim on the river and roost in trees.
 During the spring we catch any newly hatched young with their mothers and pen them to keep them safe from the crows until they are grown enough to be safe.
 We pen the birds at night in the summer to ensure we can find their freshly laid eggs each morning before releasing them for another free range day on the croft.
 Any extra male birds bred each year are fattened for our own table.
 Along with providing us, fellow islanders and visitors with a steady supply of delicious eggs our birds also help graze the croft and keep beasties like slugs and snails under control who would otherwise feast on our crops.

 A new addition to Croft 3 in autumn 2016 has been three ewe lambs, come to us from neighbouring Isle of Muck.
 A cross breed of Cheviot and Llyn they are hardy white faced sheep who have settled in well.
 We are keeping them initially for grazing, for shearing to use their fleeces and long term intend to breed from them for meat.